erling6232/imagedata/docs/index.rst

 Other formats can be added through a plugin architecture.

-A simple example reading a time series from in_dir, and writing it to out_dir:
+A simple example reading a time series from in_dir, displaying it, and writing it to out_dir:

 .. code-block:: python

   from imagedata.series import Series a = Series('in_dir', 'time')
+  a.show()
   a.write('out_dir')

 The :ref:`Getting Started <GettingStarted>` section explains how to install and